-The Scheme does not currently accept contributions or transfers in and is unable to pay any level of benefit, including transfers values, to members at the present time (to the extent that Dalriada can even identify who the members are).
+The Scheme does not currently accept contributions or transfers in and is unable to pay any level of benefit, including transfers values, to members at the present time.

-This is due to a number of factors, not least uncertainty, to date, as to the value of the Scheme's investment.
+This is due to a number of factors, not least uncertainty as to the value of the Scheme's investments and the position with regard to the potential tax charges.
+More information on this has been provided in Dalriada's Announcements to members.

-The financial transactions the Scheme would make are, in the main, in relation to costs.
-However, currently, there are no liquid assets to enable costs (or, indeed, any payments) to be made.
+The financial transactions the Scheme does make are, in the main, in relation to costs.
+However currently, there are no liquid assets to enable costs (or, indeed, any payments) to be made.